JSD2311/https-github.com-ionvop-vbscript-mudae-auto-roll/README.md

 ## Planned updates

-This project, like all my other projects, are just made for personal fun.\
+This project, like all my other projects, is just made for personal fun.\
 This was not made to be practically used by others.\
 But I am still going to add a few little features to make it convenient for myself whenever I use it